-Music wise, the era is remembered for the Glamorous Wartime Singer Vera Lynn, aka "The Forces' Sweetheart", who is still alive today, although long retired from singing.
+Music wise, the era is remembered for the Glamorous Wartime Singer Vera Lynn, aka "The Forces' Sweetheart", who is still alive today, although long retired from singing - though as recently as 2009, at the age of 92, her 'Best Of' album topped the UK Album Charts.
 "We'll Meet Again" or "The White Cliffs of Dover" is a Standard Snippet for a British war movie.
 The period was also enriched by the more proletarian Gracie Fields, a northern chanteuse who could be described as the Hurricane to Dame Vera's Spitfire.
 Buck-toothed comedian and ukelele-accompanied singer George Formby is also remembered with great affection.

 Problem 2: There are many British citizens who could in theory fight, if trained, but for one reason or another cannot join the armed forces (too young, too old, reserved occupation such as farming or railway work).

 Problem 3: Morale.

 Answer: The Local Defence Volunteers, later re-named The Home Guard.
 Unpaid and initially badly trained and equipped, these units were given army surplus and hand-me-downs when they became available but often had to make do with whatever they could scrounge up; the majority of Home Guard platoons were in rural areas, where there were at least plenty of privately owned shotguns and small-game rifles to go around, but members going on patrol with nothing but pitchforks or axe handles was not unheard of.
 They were often the butt of jokes and many did not take them seriouslynote .
 Hitler himself thought they were a cover for something else, and was partly right.
 But they did valuable work, such as fire-watching, emergency work and assisting in training exercises.
 Their primary function was to act as an anti-paratrooper force.